disisanshu/PharmeasyInterview/README.md

 * PermissionReuqestManager
 ```
-The Application is initialized with sample data containing 10 Patients, 5 Doctors and 3 Pharmacists to run and check mentioned functional requirements of the Application.
+The Application is initialized with sample data containing 10 Patients, 5 Doctors and 3 Pharmacists to run and check
+mentioned functional requirements of the Application.

+#### Trade offs and Bottlenecks in design

+All the data managers are singleton and there is only one reference to the instance which is kept in the scope of App
+class only.
+Only App class communicates with the data managers and that too separately.
+There is no communication
+between data managers.
+As a result of this, the need for handling concurrency explicitly can be avoided.
+Also, as the
+data managers are not communicating explicitly, a part of data has been kept multiple times in HashMaps and HashSets to
+avoid the need of communication between managers.
+These decisions were taken considering the scope of the problem.

 ### Important Features